kranzky/sesame-cli/README.md

 You will notice that Sesame enters interactive mode, allowing you to issue multiple commands in a single session.
-When you exit from interactive mode, the cave will be locked with a short phrase.
+When you exit from interactive mode, the cave will be locked with a short code.

 Remembering the Passphrase
 --------------------------